cube-web3/protocol-core-solidity/audits/resonance_security/02_12_2024/README.md

 - TODO: we dont check the payload length as it will cause a revert and an integration can disconnect on their side, or protection is off and saves gas from memory expansion
 - TODO: No error is thrown when a function is not protected, an integration admin could use the wrong selector, it's up to the integration to check that the protocol is being used.
 - TODO: revoking the registry will cause registrations to fail, but txs can continue if signed by the backup, if choosing not to pause.
+- TODO: It's possible for an integration admin to enable protection for a non-existent function, ie the router has no knowledge of whether or not the function exists on the integration contract.
+It's up to the integration to ensure that the function exists and is protected by the protocol.

 - TODO: cucrrently, revoking the registry will prevent new users from joining, but will not prevent existing users from using the protocol. the signature module will use a backup signer (which hsould be stored separate from teh registry/kms), so TXs can still be signed.
 However, the registration of new contracts will be paused (should be paused on the front-end anyway).